JonathanMH/privacy-friendly-facebook/readme.txt

 1. This shows the widget in the backend and the options the user has.
 2. This shows the output of the widget in the twenty twelve theme.
 3. This shows the output of the widget when the user has clicked the button.
+5. This shows the like box instead of the like widget.

 == Changelog ==